This 2015 French/Italian rodent study found:

 Carbetocin displayed a robust therapeutic activity in PRS rats, but had no effect in unstressed rats, therefore discriminating between physiological and pathological conditions.”

-The phenotype showed the ease with which a child can be epigenetically changed – even before they’re born – to be less capable over their entire lifetime.
+The phenotype showed the ease with which a child can be epigenetically changed – even before they’re born – to be less capable over their entire life.
 Just stress the pregnant mother-to-be.

 http://www.psyneuen-journal.com/article/S0306-4530%2815%2900239-5/abstract “Activation of presynaptic oxytocin receptors enhances glutamate release in the ventral hippocampus of prenatally restraint stressed rats” Thanks to coauthor Dr. Eleonora Gatta for providing the full study.